powerflo-data/Final-Project-Ironhack/README.md

-Looking at the calculated cluster centers for the important features shows similar results:
+Looking at the calculated cluster centers for the important features show interesting results:
 ![alt_text](https://github.com/powerflo-data/Final-Project-Ironhack/blob/main/energy_vs_speechiness.png) <br>
 Hip-Hop for example (supposed to be cluster 6, green marker) is pretty much seperated from the other clusters but in this view, it is pretty near to cluster 10.
-Taking more features into account, makes it more easy to predict this genre compared to others.
-This short detour (UL) brought up similar reasoning when it comes to seperating particular genres from each other.
+Taking more features into account, makes it more easy to predict Hip-Hop compared to other genres.

 ## Conclusion:

+This short detour (UL) brought up similar reasoning when it comes to seperating particular genres from each other. <br>
-Coming back to the research question of the project: *Is it possible to predict the genre of a song?* <br>
+Coming back to the **research question** of the project: *Is it possible to predict the genre of a song?* <br>
 => Based on the audio features from spotify: **Yes it is**. <br>
 => Though when wanting to recommend new music titles, it's probably better using clustering methods like in unsupervised learning approaches. <br>